Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Basics about -stable L e vy processes

-The L{\'e}vy process $L$ is called symmetric, if $L \overset{d}{=} -L$ which is equivalent to the symmetry of $\lambda$, i.e., $\lambda(B)=\lambda(-B)$ for all $B \subset \R^d$ Borel.
-Recall that for an $\alpha$-stable L{\'e}vy process all $\theta$-moments with $\theta<\alpha$ exist, and marginal distributions are still $\alpha$-stable.
+The associated L{\'e}vy process $L$ is called symmetric, if $L \overset{d}{=} -L$ which is equivalent to the symmetry of $\nu$, i.e., $\nu(B)=\nu(-B)$ for all $B \subset \R^d$ Borel.
+Recall that for an $\alpha$-stable L{\'e}vy process with $0<\alpha<2$ only $\theta$-moments with $\theta<\alpha$ exist, and marginal distributions are still $\alpha$-stable.
+In the case of $\alpha=2$, we have a Brownian Motion, and, of course, all real and exponential moments exist.
 Multiplying the L{\'e}vy process with a constant preserves $\alpha$-stability.
-In the case of $\alpha=2$, we have a Brownian Motion, and of course actually all real and exponential moments exist.

 \ref{app: Levy} gives a more detailed introduction to L{\'e}vy processes and their stochastic integral.